HomeDing/homeding.github.io/elements/displaytext.md

 **clear** -- The value is cleared and the display is updated by sending prefix and postfix texts.

 **redraw** -- The value is sent to the display including prefix and postfix texts.

 ### Configuration Example

+This example shows how to configure this element:

 ``` json
 {